Fairly Allocating (Contiguous) Dynamic Indivisible Items with Few Adjustments: Contiguous Setting with Identical Valuations

 \subsection{Upper Bounds for EF1}

-In this section, we consider EF1 as the fairness criterion, which, as we will show later, is more strict than PROPa.
+In this section, we consider EF1 as the fairness criterion, which, by Proposition~\ref{prop:EF1-implies-PROPa}, is stronger than PROPa.
 We first give an EF1 algorithm for two agents with general identical valuations that requires $O(T)$ adjustments in Algorithm~\ref{EF1-algorithm-for-two-agents}.
-At each round $t$, we first find the minimum index $i$ such that the total valuation of items on the left of $g_i$ (inclusively) is at least the total valuation of the remaining items, i.e., $v(M_i) \geq v(M_{i, t})$ (Line~\ref{algoline:find-lumpy-tie}).
-Then the line of items is separated into two blocks by $g_i$, and $g_i$ is assigned to the block with the smaller valuation (Line~\ref{algoline:break-by-lumpy-tie1}--Line~\ref{algoline:break-by-lumpy-tie2}).
-In fact, such $i$ specified above is called \textit{lumpy tie} in \cite{DBLP:journals/geb/BiloCFIMPVZ22}, which possesses some desirable properties that are useful to establish contiguous fair allocations.
+At each round $t$, we first find the minimum index $i$ such that the total valuation of items on the left of $g_i$ (inclusively) is at least the total valuation of the remaining items\footnote{Such $i$ is called \textit{lumpy tie} in \cite{DBLP:journals/geb/BiloCFIMPVZ22}, which possesses some desirable properties that are useful to establish contiguous fair allocations.}, i.e., $v(M_i) \geq v(M_{i, t})$ (Line~\ref{algoline:find-lumpy-tie}).
+Then the line of items is separated into two blocks by $g_i$, where $g_i$ belongs to the block with the smaller valuation (Line~\ref{algoline:break-by-lumpy-tie1}--Line~\ref{algoline:break-by-lumpy-tie2}).

 \begin{theorem} Algorithm~\ref{EF1-algorithm-for-two-agents} is an EF1 algorithm for two agents with general identical valuations that requires $O(T)$ adjustments. \end{theorem}